ffund/ml-sys-ops/docs/project.md

 Part of your project grade will be common to the entire group, based on the "jointly owned" elements; part of your project grade will be individual, based on the work you have produced in your personal role.

-You will submit a project proposal midway through the course, detailing how your project meets the requirements; and then you will present your final project and submit a report either in the last class session of the semester, or during finals week.
+## Project deliverables and deadlines

+You will submit project deliverables in two stages:

+Due 3/20
+{: .label .label-yellow}

+Midway through the course, you will submit a project proposal, including:

+* a "lightning" presentation describing the system you will build
+* a document detailing how your project meets the requirements

+Due 5/1
+{: .label .label-yellow}

+At the end of the course, your final submission will include:

+* a Git repository with all of the materials necessary to reproduce your work
+* a document describing the details of your system
+* and a presentation

 ## Project requirements